 The term 'fuorisalone' is used to define the events and exhibitions that animate the entire city of Milan during the week-long Salone del Mobile.
 Although the events are usually scattered throughout the city, the Fuorisalone recognises a series of main districts: Porta Venezia, San Babila, the ’5 Vie’, Sant’Ambrogio and San Gregorio, plus more dedicated projects where the majority of the happenings are concentrated.
 During the Fuorisalone, these districts take centre stage with an abundance of events including DJ sets, exhibitions and performances hosted at various locations across the city, comprising former industrial spaces, ateliers, artisinal workshops, ‘botteghe’ and the showrooms of big-name brands.

 Milan is one of Italy's most beautiful and interesting cities, so don't miss the opportunity to explore while you're visiting during the furniture fair.
 You can find an eclectic mix of art, architecture, and fashion in the city - fashionable works by modern masters like Gucci, Prada, Versace and Dolce & Gabbana stand alongside priceless pieces from da Vinci and Michelangelo.

-Next, turn your attentions to the city's stunning architecture - it's hard to miss - and visit the famous Castello Sforzesco along with the impressive Duomo and Basilica of Sant’Ambrogio.
+Next, turn your attention to the city's stunning architecture - it's hard to miss - and visit the famous Castello Sforzesco along with the impressive Duomo and Basilica of Sant’Ambrogio.
 From there, all that's left to do is satisfy your tastebuds.
-Milan is as famous for its cuisine as it is its culture - try a fresh Italian coffee or savour a fresh plate of pasta made with local ingredients and local flavours.
+Milan is as famous for its cuisine as it is its culture - try a fresh Italian coffee or savour a fresh plate of pasta made with local ingredients and local flavors.
 Whether you're visiting the furniture fair for a day or a week, don't miss out on a few of Milan's other marvels.